 You’ve tried lots of push-up variations, including my suggestion for incline push-ups but you are still struggling.
 Now you feel like you simply weren’t meant to do a proper push-up, ever.
 Don’t worry — I have some reasons why you can’t do push-ups and what you can do to overcome these obstacles!

 As I mentioned above, you need more than upper body strength to do push-ups!
 A good foundation is so important for every push-up, which means that you may need to work on overall strength and stability.
 Compound exercises, such as squats and planks, can help with improving your stability, while rows and chest press exercises can help you to develop more upper body strength.

-The great thing about my Bikini Body Guide workouts is that they target your whole body and help you to develop strength all over!
+The great thing about my workouts in the Sweat app is that they target your whole body and help you to develop strength all over!

 You aren’t following correct push-up form